pol-33/ccbda-labs/Readme.md

 ## ❓ Question 7.
 Terminate one of the AWS EC2 instances using the AWS EC2 console.
 Is the web app responding now?
 Why?
-We terminated the only instance that was running.
+We terminated the only EC2 instance that was running (`i-061dc74cf99353d4e`) using the AWS EC2 console.
 After that, the website stopped allowing navigation between views, and submitting the form returned an error indicating that something had gone wrong.
 Shortly afterward, a 504 Gateway Timeout occurred, making the interface completely unavailable.

-We terminated the running EC2 instance (`i-061dc74cf99353d4e`) using the AWS EC2 console.

-What we saw was that the web application stopped responding immediately after terminating the instance.

 When we terminated the running EC2 instance (i-061dc74cf99353d4e) through the AWS EC2 console, the web application immediately stopped responding because our Elastic Beanstalk environment was configured with only a single instance.